Threefolds of Kodaira dimension one: K3 or Enriques fibrations

-for all $m>1$.
+This tells us that $r_P\leq 24\chi(\Oo_X)+\frac{12}{N}\chi(\Oo_F)$ for all $P$ and there is at most non-Gorenstein points on $X$ since $r-\frac{1}{r}\geq\frac{3}{2}$ for all integer $r>1$.
+Note that we assume that $0\leq\chi(\Oo_X)\leq2$, hence there are only finitely many possible basket data.
+By Lemma \ref{chi} a basket data corresponds to a unique $\lambda$ once $\chi(\Oo_X)$ is fixed.
+This tells us that $\lambda$ has an upper bound.
+Note that the basket data satisfies more conditions.
+We have since $h^1(C,f\ts(mK_X))=0$ by Theorem \ref{ko} (2) and $R^1f\ts(mK_X)$ is a zero sheaf because $h^1(F,mK_F)=0$.
+Also for all $m>1$ since $K_X$ is pseudo-effective and not numerically trivial.
+Thus we have $\chi(mK_X)\geq0$ and so equation (\ref{e2}) in Section \ref{srr} yields that where for all $m>1$.
 As we have seen before, for a fixed integer $N$ and assuming $\lambda>N$, there are only finitely many possible basket data of $X$.
 Using a computer, one can write down all possible basket data and check whether such basket satisfies (\ref{e3}) or not.
-In the K3 fibration case if one take $N=43$, then there is no basket data satisfying (\ref{e3}) for all $m>1$, hence $\lambda\leq43$.
+In the K3 fibration case if one take $N=43$, then there is no basket data satisfying (\ref{e3}) for all $m>1$, hence $\lambda\leq42$.
 In the Enriques fibration case using the same technique one can prove that $\lambda\leq 20$.
-Finally note that if $h^0(X,mK_X)\geq2$ then $|mK_X|$ defines the Iitaka fibration by Lemma \ref{cbf}. \end{proof} \begin{rk} We remark that the worst possible basket data occurs when $X\rightarrow C$ is a K3 fibration, $\chi(\Oo_X)=2$ and the basket data is
+Finally the boundedness of the Iitaka fibration follows from Lemma \ref{deg} and Lemma \ref{cbf}. \end{proof} \begin{rk} We remark that the worst possible basket data occurs when $X\rightarrow C$ is a K3 fibration, $\chi(\Oo_X)=2$ and the basket data is